CoderKane/GO-REST-JSON-API/readme.md

 # Hatchways test
 This is a GO project in which I wrote a simple backend JSON Restful API.
+The purpose of the API is to return JSON formatted data containing blog posts with the specified tags.
+The blog posts are retrieved from an external api.

 ## Requirements
 GO 1.17+